datumbox/VernamVeil/README.md

 > vernamveil decode --infile encrypted.dat --outfile decrypted.txt --chunk-size 1024 --fx-file fx.py --seed-file seed.bin
 > ```
 >
 > **Always use identical parameters for both encoding and decoding.** Any mismatch will result in decryption failure.
+The only exception is the `--buffer-size` parameter, which can be different for encoding and decoding.

 ### 🗄️ File Handling